geudde/attic-chest/pages/13.reference/01.porden/docs.md

 128 THE ESCAPE. book hi.

-" Still dost thou doubt my truth, or scorn my aid?
+Still dost thou doubt my truth, or scorn my aid?

-" Know that the ocean cannot boast a maid
+Know that the ocean cannot boast a maid

-" Whose birth or rank surpasses mine; and fame 560
+Whose birth or rank surpasses mine; and fame 560

-" May e'en to thee have borne Lymnoria's name."
+May e'en to thee have borne Lymnoria's name."

-" Lymnoria! false, perfidious wretch!" he said,
+Lymnoria! false, perfidious wretch!he said,
 And turn'd indignant from the astonish'd maid.
-" Yes! well Lymnoria's name and arts I know,
+Yes! well Lymnoria's name and arts I know,
-" Those arts, the source of all our toils and woe.
+Those arts, the source of all our toils and woe.
-" Hence! boast my faith betrayed, and tell how long
+Hence! boast my faith betrayed, and tell how long
-" I madly listen'd to thy treacherous tongue."
+I madly listen'd to thy treacherous tongue."

 He spoke: — her curses followed as he flew.
-" Hence, hateful wretch! may ill thy steps pursue!
+Hence, hateful wretch! may ill thy steps pursue!
-" Hence to Miranda! — nay, thou need'st not fear; 570 " It was not love, but hate that brought me here.
+Hence to Miranda! — nay, thou need'st not fear; 570
+It was not love, but hate that brought me here.
-" I knew Marino's mood, his jealousy
+I knew Marino's mood, his jealousy
-" I wish'd to rouse, and ruin her and thee.
+I wish'd to rouse, and ruin her and thee.
-" Tho' scorned and foiled, if wonted skill be mine,
+Tho' scorned and foiled, if wonted skill be mine,
-" She ne'er shall be Marino's bride — nor thine.
+She ne'er shall be Marino's bride — nor thine.
-" To frame a deeper snare I seek my cave."
+To frame a deeper snare I seek my cave."
 She spoke, and plunged indignant in the wave.